mike-oakley/openapi-pydantic/CONTRIBUTING.md

 Please ensure all changes have good test coverage and are formatted correctly.
 You can run the test suite and linters using [tox](https://tox.wiki/en/latest/) - just run `tox` from the root of this repo to run the checks.
 These will also be run automatically in CI once your PR is opened.
-Don't worry about testing against every Ptyhon version - the CI action will do this for you!
+Don't worry about testing against every Python version - the CI action will do this for you!

 ### Tagging